gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 #### How do you generate sequence data?
 The universal way to generate sequence data in deep learning is to train a network (usu- ally an RNN or a convnet) to predict the next token or next few tokens in a sequence, using the previous tokens as input.
 For instance, given the input “the cat is on the ma,” the network is trained to predict the target *t*, the next character.

+As usual when working with text data, *tokens* are typically words or characters, and any network that can model the probability of the next token given the previous ones is called a *language model.* A language model captures the *latent space* of language: its statistical structure.